Chart Color Schemes

 Nundah lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Nundah's population was approximately 14,859 as of November 2025.
-This figure represents an increase of 1,554 people from the 2021 Census total of 13,305.
-The change is inferred from an estimated resident population of 14,597 in June 2024 and an additional 172 validated new addresses since the Census date.
+Nundah's population, as of November 2025, is approximately 14,859 people.
+This figure represents an increase of 1,554 individuals, a rise of 11.7% since the 2021 Census which recorded a population of 13,305.
+The change is inferred from the estimated resident population of 14,597 in June 2024 and an additional 172 validated new addresses since the Census date.
 This results in a population density ratio of 4,048 persons per square kilometer, placing Nundah in the top 10% of national locations assessed by AreaSearch.
-The area's 11.7% growth between the 2021 Census and November 2025 exceeded both the SA4 region (8.6%) and the national average.
-Overseas migration contributed approximately 77.5% of overall population gains during recent periods in Nundah.
+The area's growth exceeded both the SA4 region (8.6%) and the national average, indicating it as a growth leader.
+Overseas migration contributed approximately 77.5% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence proportional growth weightings from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort when utilised.
-Population projections indicate a significant increase for Nundah, with an expected rise of 3,984 persons to reach 18,843 by 2041.
-This would represent a total gain of 25.0% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied where utilized.
+Looking ahead, a significant population increase is forecast for Nundah, with an expected rise of 3,984 persons by 2041 based on the latest annual ERP population numbers, reflecting a total gain of 25.0% over the 17-year period.

 Frequently Asked Questions - Population